Quiero Ser

-Quiero Ser (also titled Rock Chiquillo in Puerto Rico) is the ninth studio album by the Puerto Rican boy band Menudo, released in 1981 by Padosa Records.
+Quiero Ser (I Want to Be) (also titled Rock Chiquillo in Puerto Rico) is the ninth studio album by the Puerto Rican boy band Menudo, released in 1981 by Padosa Records.
 The lineup at the time included members Ricky Meléndez, René Farrait, Johnny Lozada, Xavier Serbiá and Miguel Cancel.
 With this new album, the group traveled to Latin American countries where they were still unknown, such as Guatemala and Colombia.

 Background

 The song "Súbete a mi Moto" (also known as "Sube a mi Motora" in Puerto Rico) became one of the most popular tracks on the album, considered by fans as the band's signature song.
 According to some media outlets, the song speaks of experiencing freedom.
 The track generated controversy in Puerto Rico because, at the time of its release, "moto" was slang for illegal drugs, particularly marijuana cigarettes.

 "Claridad" was originally recorded by the Italian singer Umberto Tozzi under the title "Stella Stai."
 The Spanish version of the song, adapted by the Cuban producer Óscar Gómez Díaz, became one of the biggest hits of the Puerto Rican boyband.
 Despite its Italian origin, the Spanish lyrics convey a completely different meaning, focusing on the desire to overcome a romantic breakup, while Tozzi's original was known for its poetic complexity, described by the composer himself as "having no defined meaning."
 Tozzi's version was part of the soundtrack for the Marvel Studios film Spider-Man: Far From Home.
 In the digital era, "Claridad" found a new audience through the #MenudoChallenge on TikTok.

 The album’s title track, "Quiero Ser," notably reached number 6 on Uruguay’s music chart, published by Record World.